stevans/minimal-mistakes/_posts/2015-11-29-energy-of-photons.md

 *Reposted from [AskAnAstronomer.org](http://www.askanastronomer.org).*

-This is a question submitted to AskAnAstronomer.org that I answer back in 2015.
+This is a question submitted to AskAnAstronomer.org that I answered back in 2015.

 **When I took physics in college, I seem to remember a formula that related the wavelength of light to its energy.
 Could the wavelength of a photon of light be altered by a loss of energy, however small, over its path through intergalactic space?**